indextc/bitshares-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+Index Core is the Index blockchain implementation and command-line interface.
-The web wallet is [BitShares UI](https://github.com/indextc/index-ui).
+The web wallet is [Index UI](https://github.com/indextc/index-ui).

 Visit [indextc.org](https://indextc.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).

-**NOTE:** The official BitShares git repository location, default branch, and submodule remotes were recently changed.
+**NOTE:** The official Index git repository location, default branch, and submodule remotes were recently changed.
 Existing repositories can be updated with the following steps:

     git remote set-url origin https://github.com/indextc/index-core.git